chriskrycho/v5.chriskrycho.com/site/journal/relaunch.md

 [v4]: https://v4.chriskrycho.com

-[^v4-tweak]: I may go back and do a small tweak to do the same on v4 as one final act of curation and maintenance for the future!
+[^v4-tweak]: I also went back and tweaked to do the same on v4 as one final act of curation and maintenance for the future!

 ## 3. New Site Tech